3 min read

 Great leaps change everything.
 They destroy old categories and create new ones.
 Think iPhone, Google search, tablets or Amazon Web Services.
 This, it turns out, is how most life scientists think evolution works.
 Smooth changes and occasional big jumps

 It has been a while since the last great leap forward.
-My picks for the most important recent developments are software defined networks and network function virtualisation.
-While the technologies are big news for service providers they’re invisible to everyday technology customers.
-That’s hardly the stuff of a great leap forward.
+Important recent developments include software defined networks and network function virtualisation.
+While the technologies may be big news for service providers they’re invisible to everyday technology customers.
+They are hardly the stuff of a great leap forward.

 This isn’t unusual.
 Great leaps forward don’t happen every year.
 Indeed, there are more years without great leaps than with them.